Ujjwal-9/Scence-Prediction/README.md

 ####pip uninstall tflearn and download it from Source: https://github.com/tflearn/tflearn/archive/master.zip

-Unzip the download to the directory and then move your terminal to this directory and type:
+Unzip the Download to the directory and then move your Terminal to this directory and Type:
 ####python setup.py install

+##To Run the program:
+On Your Terminal, Type:
+####python main.py